Psylence0609/GameOfThrones/README.md

 📊 Advanced Analytics – Track how different strategies influence voter behavior over time. \
 🎮 Multiplayer Mode – Let multiple users run campaigns and compete for voter influence. \
 📝 AI-Generated Content – Use more advanced AI to create diverse, nuanced political posts. \
-📱 Cross-Platform Deployment – Bring InstaPolitics to mobile using Flutter (yes, I might have to learn Flutter for this 😎). \
+📱 Cross-Platform Deployment – Bring GameOfThrones to mobile using Flutter (yes, we might have to learn Flutter for this 😎). \

-## 🎯 Why InstaPolitics Matters
+## 🎯 Why GameOfThrones Matters
-InstaPolitics isn’t just a game—it’s a political sandbox where students can experiment, analyze, and learn how modern political influence works.
-Social media has changed politics forever, and InstaPolitics gives you a front-row seat to that transformation.
+GameOfThrones isn’t just a game—it’s a political sandbox where students can experiment, analyze, and learn how modern political influence works.
+Social media has changed politics forever, and GameOfThrones gives you a front-row seat to that transformation.